-And here’s the most interesting part – when you promise to email us and we will respond to you within 24 hours but still reply within a few minutes the customers get delighted and feel special!
+And here’s the most interesting part – when we promise to email you and respond within 24 hours, but then reply within a few minutes, you feel delighted and special!

 Special enough to want to stick with your company for life and refer their friends and family!
 Because of your phenomenal service.